jeco1988/SocialNetworkAPI/README.md

 ## Description:

-SocialNetworkAPI app is an API for a social network whereby the user may share their thoughts, react to their friend's thoughts as well as create a friends list.
+The Social Network API is an API for a social network whereby the user may share their thoughts, react to their friend's thoughts as well as create a friends list.

 ## Technology: